Admin Manual – Using the Security Operations Board

 5. Moving Incidents Through Stages

-Actions automatically shift incidents between columns:
+Actions automatically transition incidents between columns:

 • Escalate → Urgent